sahilsehwag/pluralsight-downloader-chrome-extension/README.md

 Hit the `s` key while watching the video on pluralsight and it'll be downloaded and organized in folder with appropriate file name!

 Hit the `a` key while watching the video on pluralsight and it'll be downloaded and organized in folder with appropriate file name!
-Subsequent videos in queue will automatically download after a gap of 30 seconds.
+Subsequent videos in queue will automatically download after some seconds. **Note:** After pressing `a` don't interupt the course player, the extension will automatically play the next video and start the download and so on.

-## Why I Build It

-I build this extention when I was in college.
-We had limited WiFi data allowance, it was slow and worked only till 12:30AM.
-Keeping these things in mind I build this extension.

-**I no more use this extension and there is no further development from my side**.
-Although, anyone willing to do any further development is free to open issues and make PRs.
-Least I can do is review and merge them.

 ## Contributors

-Thanks to all the [contributors](https://github.com/vatz88/Pluralsight-Course-Downloader/contributors)!
+Contributors are welcomed to add new features or/and maintain this repository.

 ---